thsurgeonofdeath/Calculator/README.md

 # Calculator
-on screen calculator using JavaScript
+on screen calculator using JavaScript, I don't know what else I can say to describe the project I mean it's a fucking calculator

 Check it yourself here :
 [Live Demo](https://thsurgeonofdeath.github.io/Calculator/)